Arturium-Browser/arturium-browser.github.io/README.md

 <h3>Downloads</h3>
 <div style="font-size:larger">--&gt;<a href="https://github.com/Arturium-Browser/arturium-browser/releases/tag/v0.286-8">Latest Build</a> &lt;--</div>
-<div style="font-size:smaller">If the latest build doesn't work you can try one of the old <a href="https://github.com/Arturium-Browser/arturium-browser/releases">Releases</a></div>
+<div style="font-size:smaller">If the latest build doesn't work you can try one of the old <a href="https://github.com/Arturium-Browser/arturium-browser/releases">releases</a></div>

 <div>These Download links for the Linux builds in the one package.
-Right now this is <a href="https://github.com/Arturium-Browser/arturium-browser/tree/v0.286-8">build 0.286-8</a></div>
+Right now this is <a href="https://github.com/Arturium-Browser/arturium-browser/tree/v0.286-8">0.286-8</a>build.
+Releases for Windows are not available yet</div>

 <h3>Source Code</h3>
 <div><a href="https://github.com/Arturium-Browser/arturium-browser">GitHub Repo</a></div>